AdityaKane2001/AdityaKane2001.github.io/_posts/building_keras_from_source.md

 This blog post aims to serve as a beacon for budding developers who wish to contribute to Keras but are not familiar with the building and testing procedure.
 Let’s dive in!

+This blog can be also found on [Towards Data Science](https://towardsdatascience.com/building-keras-from-source-a-follow-along-guide-2bcc4cea3aec).

 Building from source:
 --------------------
 To all the new ones here, I’d like to take a  moment to explain what “building from source” exactly means.
 This can mean many things (best explained [here](https://stackoverflow.com/questions/1622506/programming-definitions-what-exactly-is-building)), but in our case it means the following: